 Cost of living payments

-The £900 cost of living payment will be paid in three instalments.
-The first will be £301 and paid in spring 2023.
-The next will be paid in autumn and the third will be paid in spring 2024.
+The next £300 payment will be paid in autumn and the following £299 payment will be paid in spring 2024.

 People receiving certain benefits or tax credits are eligible for the cost of living payment.
 This includes: universal credit, income-based jobseeker’s allowance (JSA), income-related employment and support allowance (ESA), income support, pension credit, child tax credit and working tax credit.